khuedoan/blog/content/posts/overengineered-blog-deployment.md

 git push production
 ```

-This will run the "optional" CI script, which is essentially just a git
+This will run an optional CI script, which is essentially just a git
 `pre-receive` hook that runs the `ci` target in the `Makefile`, with caching.

-The CI output is printed directly to my terminal, so I don't need to visit a
+The CI logs is printed directly to my terminal, so I don't need to open a
 separate web UI to see the result.
 It looks something like this:

 ```sh